 The story is told of an artist who was observed whilst dancing alone in his studio.
-He would dance holding the pedestal of his painting, and in his other hand he would hold the painting he had just finished.
+He would dance holding the easel of his painting, and in his other hand he would hold the painting he had just finished.
 This is how the story goes, though few people believed this strange story.

 And behold, on a lovely day in the month of May, the stewards were busy putting up the art exhibits in the exhibition hall of the theatre.
 Their work was almost done: most of the pieces of art had been put in place, the last ones were leaning against the wall on the side, ready to be placed on the walls…